It is an imaging test that uses small amounts of radiation to produce images of the organs, tissues, and bones of the body.

 However, doctors do not recommend x-rays if you are pregnant.
 This is because radiation can harm your unborn baby.
 If you think you are pregnant, be sure to tell your doctor.

 A laboratory usually develops the images of a chest x-ray on large sheets of film.
-When viewed in an enlightened context, your doctor can look for a variety of problems, from tumors to broken bones.
+When viewed in an enlightened context, your doctor can look for various problems, from tumors to broken bones.